Partner - Corporate and Commercial

 To compliment his “black-letter” law expertise developed in private practice in NZ and the UK, Tom is able to draw on deep commercial acumen following significant in-house experience at Spark NZ and at Telefonica O2 in the UK and Ireland.

-Tom has been ranked by Chambers & Partners as a leading TMT lawyer since 2013 where sources say “He is a very knowledgeable… a good communicator, able to articulate what can be a complex concept in a way that is easily understood by various parties.”
+Tom has been ranked by Chambers & Partners as a leading TMT lawyer since 2013 where sources say “He is very knowledgeable… a good communicator, able to articulate what can be a complex concept in a way that is easily understood by various parties.”
 The Asia Pacific Legal 500 ranks him a leading individual in TMT, where sources describe Tom as “very strong in terms of black letter law, but is also commercially pragmatic.”

 Strategic Transformation Programme